feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

     <your server ip>   future.<your domain>.net       future
 {% endhighlight %}

-It is useful if you add an A record that points from some domain you control (in this case I used "future.<your domain>.net") to your server IP address.
+It is useful if you add an A record that points from some domain you control (in this case I used "future.&lt;your domain&gt;.net") to your server IP address.
 This way, you can easily reference the IP address of your server when you SSH into it, like so:

 {% highlight bash %}
 ssh future.<your domain>.net